telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

         <%: Html.Kendo().AutoComplete()
                 .Name("productAutoComplete")
-                .DataTextField("ProductName") //Specifies which property of the Product to be used by the autocomplete.
+                .DataTextField("ProductName") //Specify which property of the Product to be used by the AutoComplete.
                 .DataSource(source =>
                 {
                    source.Read(read =>